skypanther/PiLit/readme.md

 ## Overview

-PiLit at a high level:
+PiLit at a high level is:

 * A show control application runs on a Raspberry Pi
 * Which sends MQTT messages across the network